bpucker/AthaMap/README.md

 # AthaMap

 You can find the AthaMap data sets on [this wiki page](https://github.com/bpucker/AthaMap/wiki/AthaMap).
+Data sets were obtained from the original [AthaMap website](http://www.athamap.de/index.php).